swcarpentry/DEPRECATED-bc/intermediate/python/04-multiprocessing.md

 certain algorithms, multi-threading can be more efficient than multi-processing (though multi-processing solutions such as MPI often scale better to larger problem sizes).
-However, multi-threading is more error prone to program and is generally only done directly by expert systems programmers.
+However, multi-threading is more error-prone to program and is generally only done directly by expert systems programmers.
 Tools such as <a href="http://openmp.org/" target="_blank">OpenMP</a> should in general be used for multi-threading in scientific computing.